Mr. Fish is a vintage Luke Cage enemy. He appeared in 1976 and, for 30 years, that was it.

 Sink or swim

-The original version of the tale was that Mr. Fish was originally a small time thug and thief connected with the Maggia.
+The original version of the tale was that Mr. Fish was a small time thug and thief connected with the Maggia.
 He and a few others were hired to attack a truck carrying a valuable isotope.

 It worked, but Mort Norris was exposed to the radiation.
 Sick, he toppled into the East River, and spent hours mutating under the filthy water.